illuminate6060/SpotGF/README.md

 |#gene2|20|31|1|
 |#gene2|21|22|1|

+I also have compiled some data format conversion codes to facilitate users of SpotGF：https://github.com/illuminate6060/SpotGF_data_form_change

 ### Output files
 SpotGF_scores.txt: This file contains the SpotGF scores for each gene.
 The SpotGF score indicates the degree of clustering or diffusion of a gene.
 A smaller SpotGF score suggests that the gene is more diffuse, while a larger SpotGF score indicates that the gene is more clustered.